Mookie Betts Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in MLB.
+- The Rangers pitching staff ranks 27th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rangers have a 4.00 team ERA that ranks 12th across all MLB pitching staffs.
+- The Rangers' 4.12 team ERA ranks 13th among all MLB pitching staffs.

-- The Rangers rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).
+- Rangers pitchers combine to rank 14th in baseball in home runs given up (112 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.